exfinium/isought/_posts/2018-08-12-a-beginning.md

 You respect truth, you don't appreciate truth, truth is sacred, fearsome :: truth as an immovable object / unstoppable force  <<<

+"I feel thirsty" is true if the person saying it is thirsty. :: unprovable, unfalsifyable - seems wrong that it's the same word that's used in the previos entry.